-A bailee or bailor is someone who takes temporary possession of another party’s property for the purposes of repair, storage, security, etc. Businesses that provide these services are susceptible to significant risk because of the liability they may face if the property they’re responsible for is lost, damaged, or stolen.
-Bailee’s coverage — also known as care, custody, and control (CCC) — provides insurance protection to those businesses and helps them minimize their commercial exposures.
+A bailee or bailor is someone who takes temporary possession of another party’s property, usually for the purposes of repair, storage, or security.
+Businesses that provide these services are susceptible to significant risk because of the liability they may face if the property they’re responsible for is lost, damaged, or stolen.
+Bailee’s coverage — also known as care, custody, and control (CCC) — provides insurance protection to those businesses and helps them minimize their commercial exposure.

 Builder's risk insurance is a special type of property insurance protects a builder or owner against damage that occurs to new or existing buildings that are under construction.
 A Builder's risk policy can help protect the materials, property, and equipment necessary for your project.

 Business crime insurance is a policy that protects businesses from losses realted to crime that occurs in a business.
 This insurance coverage can cover cash on hand or other assets, inventory, or other loss when someone defrauds the business.
 This coverage is also commonly called commercial crime insurance.

 Operating a business can be challenging, even under good conditions.
 But if a robbery, fire, natural disaster, or other event causes a business to close unexpectedly, the result can be a financial catastrophe.
 If such a tragedy were to impact your business, you could be faced with the difficulty of dealing with restoration all while having no source of income generation.